xevrion/Motixion/README.md

 ### Adding Friends

-1. Go to the **Friends** tab
+1. Go to the **Friends** tab (Leaderboard)
-2. Search for users by username or email
+2. Search for users by username
 3. Click "Add Friend"
-4. Once they accept, you can view their progress
+4. Once they accept, they'll appear on the leaderboard
+5. Click any friend to view their detailed performance

 ### Reward Shop